pasyanos/Voronoi-Tiles/README.md

 ### Step 4: Mesh Generation

-I created several supporting classes to store mesh information before I am ready to render the mesh.
-At the very least, Unity meshes need a list of vertices and a list of indices that dictate how the list of vertices is triangulated.
+**Mesh Generation and Rendering in Unity**: At the very least, Unity meshes need a list of vertices and a list of indices that dictate how the list of vertices is triangulated.

+To render my terrain mesh, I rely on these two required inputs as well as the optional vertex color attribute.
+Unity's standard shader (the default shader for materials) does NOT support vertex color, so in order to render this attribute, I use an unlit particle shader which does.

+I created several supporting classes to store mesh information before I am ready to render the mesh (I refer to these as mesh storage classes).

+Also, by default, only one side of the triangle face (the front face) is rendered.
+In Unity, the front face of a triangle is indicated by a clockwise order of points, so it is up to my program to ensure the correct winding order when generating mesh information.

 Mesh generation proceeds as follows:

 For each tile center:
-- query the voronoi diagram for the voronoi area (returned as a list of points)
+- query the voronoi diagram for the Voronoi area (returned as a list of points)
-- sort list of points in clockwise order (Fortune's algorithm does not guarantee point winding order)
+- sort list of points in clockwise order (this implementation of Fortune's algorithm does not guarantee point winding order)
-- triangulate voronoi area polygon using [Fan Triangulation](https://en.wikipedia.org/wiki/Fan_triangulation)
+- triangulate Voronoi area polygon using [Fan Triangulation](https://en.wikipedia.org/wiki/Fan_triangulation)
-- assign terrain color to each vertex
+- assign terrain color to each vertex of the Voronoi area polygon
-- for each line segment in the polygon, create a vertical wall from two triangles.
-Assign wall color to each vertex.
+- for each line segment in the polygon, create a vertical wall from two triangles, then ssign wall color to each vertex.
-- store vertex, index, and color information in mesh storage class.
+- Add vertex, index, and color information for the polygon and each wall to the mesh storage class.

 Once each tile center is processed, I query the mesh storage class for an array of vertices, indices, and colors and pass this to a new [Mesh](https://docs.unity3d.com/ScriptReference/Mesh.html) object.
 I assign this to an instance of a Unity [Mesh Filter](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/MeshFilter.html), and the final terrain is rendered in scene.